gridap/MiniQhull.jl/README.md

 ##### Debian-based installation from package manager

-Reentrant `Qhull` can be obtained from the default repositories of your Debian-based OS by means of `apt` tool.

-Basic reentrant `Qhull` installation in order to use it from `MiniQhull` julia package is as follows:
+The reentrant `Qhull` library can be installed with `apt` in recent Debian-based linux distributions as follows:

 ```
 $ sudo apt-get install update